 On the one hand, your involvement should not hinder the attorney from exercising the expertise for which you hired the attorney.

-On the other hand, all options should be explained to you in clear language.
-Ask questions about the relative merits of a proposed step until you understand it.
+On the other hand, all options should be explained to you clearly.
+Ask questions about the details of a proposed action until you understand how it will affect your case.
 Be wary of an attorney making strategic decisions without you or presenting a proposed next step as necessary without explaining the merits and costs of the option.

 Your Involvement – Decisions You Need to Make Together About How Your Relationship Will Work